 “I’ll find you something,” he said.

 The doors opened and servants rushed out.
-They closed the gate and wrapped Christine in a blanket.
+They wrapped Christine in a blanket.

 “There hasn’t been a human fire shaper since Dorrin,” he said.
-“Two hundred years.”
+“Three hundred years.”

 “I know.”